Andrey-Pavlov/Front-end-Developer-Interview-Answers/README.md

 * What are your favourite image replacement techniques and which do you use when?
 * CSS property hacks, conditionally included .css files, or... something else?
 * How do you serve your pages for feature-constrained browsers?
-  * What techniques/processes do you use?
+  * What techniques/processes do you use?<br/>
+  Shim and polyfills.
+Vendor prefixes
 * What are the different ways to visually hide content (and make it available only for screen readers)? media queries
-* Have you ever used a grid system, and if so, what do you prefer? foundation
+* Have you ever used a grid system, and if so, what do you prefer? bootstrap3 and 4 now
 * Have you used or implemented media queries or mobile specific layouts/CSS?
 Used
 * Any familiarity with styling SVG?
-* How do you optimize your webpages for print? media query
+* How do you optimize your webpages for print? media query print
 * What are some of the "gotchas" for writing efficient CSS?
+OSCSS, AtomCSS, BEM
 * What are the advantages/disadvantages of using CSS preprocessors?
 (SASS, Compass, Stylus, LESS)
   * If so, describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
-  * Webfonts (font services like: Google Webfonts, Typekit etc.)
+Webfonts (font services like: Google Webfonts, Typekit etc.)<br/>
+Font Awesome<br/>
-* Explain how a browser determines what elements match a CSS selector?
+* Explain how a browser determines what elements match a CSS selector?<br/>
+CSS selectors from right to left.<br/>
-* Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models. box model it's how you calc size of box box-sizing can help you set different aproaches
+* Explain your understanding of the box model and how you would tell the browser in CSS to render your layout in different box models. box model it's how you calc size of box<br/>
+box-sizing can help you set different aproaches<br/>
+content-box border-box<br/>

 **[[⬆]](#toc)**